 Mt Takao

 With only an elevation of 599m, your view of Mt Fuji from Mt Takao will be slightly obscured by the mountains in front of it, but it is possible to see it on a clear day!
-This is probably the closest mountain to Tokyo that you can climb and still see Mt Fuji from.
+I would say Mt Takao is the best hike near Tokyo to see Mt Fuji just with how easily accessible it is - it’s under an hour by train from Shinjuku station.

 Mt Jinba